cybersecurity-Pro/Elevate_labs_task_5/README.md

 # Capture and Analyze Network Traffic Using Wireshark

 ## 📌 Introduction
+**This README file provides an overview of the repository's structure and contents for the network traffic analysis task.**

 This task was completed as part of my cybersecurity internship.
 The objective was to perform a packet capture using **Wireshark**, analyze the traffic for different protocols (DNS, TCP, ICMP, TLS), and document the entire process in a structured walkthrough.
 The activity demonstrates practical knowledge of packet capturing, filtering, and protocol-level analysis.

 ## 📂 Repository Structure